WarwickRSE/HPC4DS/README.md

 # How to Use these Materials

 These snippets are intended to support the material for study.
-Look for the mentions in <span style="color:#00407A"><b>Warwick-Blue </b></span> within the pdf instructions.
+Look for the mentions in <span style="color:#00407A"><b>Warwick-Blue </b>/span> within the pdf instructions.

 To run these, you will need either Jupyter, or Python depending.
 We use Python 3.5.
 The scripts assume you are on a system which provides /usr/bin/env and refers to Python-3 as python3.

+## What if I'm on Windows?

+We mostly assume that you are using a Linux-based system, such as Ubuntu, Mac-OS, or Debian.
+If you are using Windows, we would recommend a Virtual Machine running one of these.
+Ubuntu is user-friendly and VMs are easy to obtain.

+In Windows 10 it is possible to do many of the examples using the Windows Subsystem for Linux, but we have not tested this